 Advisor.
+Salonnière.
 Writer.
-Curator of consequential conversations.
+Curator of spaces where consequential thinking becomes possible.

 I work with leaders who have already arrived — and are navigating what that actually means.